 Ingredients

-- Crispy bacon, chopped: Even if you usually like your bacon chewy, for this recipe, it's best to make sure it's crispy.
+- Crispy bacon, chopped: Even if you usually like your bacon chewy, it's best to make sure it's crispy for this recipe.
 You can pan-fry your bacon, make microwave bacon, or cook your bacon in the oven.

-- Crumbled cheese: Blue cheese is classic, but I've used goat cheese or even feta and both were excellent.
+- Crumbled cheese: Blue cheese is classic, but I've used goat cheese or feta, and both were excellent.

 Variations

-The classic Cobb salad is made with chopped salad greens, tomatoes, crisp bacon, chicken breast, hard-boiled eggs, avocado, chives, Roquefort cheese, and red-wine vinaigrette.
+The classic chicken Cobb salad is made with chopped greens, tomatoes, crisp bacon, chicken breast, hard-boiled eggs, avocado, chives, Roquefort cheese, and red wine vinaigrette.

-But like all salads, it's a flexible recipe that has countless versions.
+But like all salads, it's a flexible recipe with countless versions.
 Here are a few ideas for varying the classic recipe:

 - I often use spinach leaves instead of salad greens.